bufio+x86_64 +linux

 fn newscanner[link]

-Creates a new scanner which will allocate and maintain a read buffer for efficient reading of files.
+Creates a new scanner which will allocate and maintain a read buffer for efficient reading of a handle.
 The scanner will read ahead only up to maxread bytes, which defaults to types::SIZE_MAX if no limit is required.
 The user must free resources associated with the scanner using finish after use.

 Reads from the scanner will return errors::overflow if maxread is reached.